pichim/PM2_PES_Board_Example/README.md

 - 9-axis IMU (accelerometer, gyroscope, magnetometer)

 ><b>Important Information Related to the PES Board</b>
->- <b>Using the PES-Board with power On and hardware running while connected to your computer/laptop happens at your own risk.
+>- <b>Using the PES Board with power On and hardware running while connected to your computer/laptop happens at your own risk.
 There was a case where the students laptop was damaged in the past.</b>
->- <b>Under now circumstances leave the battery charger connected to the PES-Board when using the PES-Board or having it connected to your computer.</b>
+>- <b>Under now circumstances leave the battery charger connected to the PES Board when using the PES Board or having it connected to your computer.</b>
 >- <b>Motor encoder soldering can be wrong.
 Do not assume that if you plug in one motor and everything works you can then also use the same connections with different motor.
 You have to make sure that the physical rotation is according to your assumption and that a positive input leads to a positive change of increments.</b>
 >- <b>Depending on the PES Board version DCMotor M3 rotation direction might be inverted.</b>
->- <b>Depending on the PES BOARD version the Pin map might differ.</b>
+>- <b>Depending on the PES Board version the Pin map might differ.</b>

 The kit includes two sets of 6V battery packs, which can be connected in series to provide 12 volts.
 The battery packs need to be connected to the back of the PES Board.
 The picture below illustrates the proper battery connection required to get a total voltage of 12V.